Giannis Mousouris: Club career

-Mousouris continued to be impressively productive in AEL's matches in the second division and aroused the interest of the then coach of AEK Athens, František Fadrhonc who arranged a friendly between AEL and AEK on 26 May 1977 exclusively to see Mousouris up close.
+Mousouris continued to impress with his performances in the second division that caught the eye of the manager of AEK Athens, František Fadrhonc.
+This resulted in an arrangement of a friendly between AEL and AEK on 26 May 1977 exclusively for Fadrhonc to see Mousouris up close.
 The match took place in the evening as the floodlights at the Alcazar Stadium were inaugurated that day.
-Fadrhonc crystallised his positive opinion of Mousouris and as a result the player was transferred to AEK for 3 million drachmas in the summer of 1977, after a marathon race by the owner of the "yellow-blacks", Loukas Barlos with agents of AEL, who wanted Mousouris to move to PAOK.
+Fadrhonc crystallised his positive opinion of Mousouris and after the lengthy efforts by the owner of the "yellow-blacks", Loukas Barlos with the agents of AEL, who wanted to sell Mousouris to PAOK, he reached an agreement.
+Thus on 26 July 1977 he was transferred to AEK for a fee of 2.5 million drachmas.

 The start of Mousouris in the "double-headed eagle" was indulgently impressive.
 In the first 6 matches, he scored 5 goals and everyone was talking about the club's new top scorer.
 Despite his impressive start, however, Zlatko Čajkovski, who had meanwhile replaced Fadrhonc in the technical leadership of the club, saw in Mousouris other gifts and virtues and he relocated him to the right side of the defensive line.
 Although Mousouris preferred playing in the offense, being completely happy with the conditions at AEK and realizing that with the return of the then injured Dušan Bajević and the duo he formed alongside Thomas Mavros in attack seemed unshakable, he accepted the change of his position without any complaints. Čik's choice was fully justified as Mousouris, possessing great speed and stride and having the attacking skills, developed into an irreplaceable modern right full-back, a pioneer for the era who, whenever was at the offense, he did not miss the opportunity to score.
 In his career at AEK he won 2 consecutive Championships and 1 Greek Cup including a domestic double in 1978.
 Leaving AEK in the summer of 1982, he played for three consecutive seasons in Veria, Rodos and Korinthos, until he retired in 1985.